Feast of Christ the King: Roman Catholic Church

+Since 2021, the diocesan-level celebrations of World Youth Day have taken place on the Solemnity of Christ the King.

+The most common breviary of the Ukrainian Greek-Catholic Church, published by the Basilian Fathers, contains propers for the "Feast of Christ the King" which is celebrated on the last Sunday in October or on the fifth Sunday before the Nativity of our Lord.

 Moravian Church

 In the Moravian Church, Reign of Christ Sunday is the feast marking the end of Pentecostide.
 White is the liturgical colour associated with the Reign of Christ.

 Lutheran Churches

 In the Evangelical-Lutheran Church of Sweden and the Church of Finland, this day is referred to as Judgement Sunday, previously highlighting the final judgement, though after the Swedish Lectionary of 1983 the theme of the day was amended to the Return of Christ.
 A distinct season of Kingdomtide is or has been observed by a number of churches on the four Sundays before Advent, either officially or semi-officially.

+In the Evangelical Lutheran Church in America, this day is referred to as "Christ the King Sunday", or, alternatively, the "Realm of Christ/Reign of Christ" Sunday, and is observed on the last Sunday of the liturgical year.

 Anglican Churches

-In the Church of England, the Feast of Christ the King falls on "the Sunday next before Advent," when "[t]he year that begins with the hope of the coming Messiah ends with the proclamation of his universal sovereignty."
+In the Church of England, the Feast of Christ the King falls on "the Sunday next before Advent", when "[t]he year that begins with the hope of the coming Messiah ends with the proclamation of his universal sovereignty."

 In the Episcopal Church (United States), Christ the King Sunday "is unofficially celebrated in some Episcopal parishes, but it is not mentioned in the Episcopal calendar of the church year."
+However, the collect for that Sunday, which mentions Jesus as "King of kings and Lord of Lords" indicates an affinity with the feast day, something that has led to its wider celebration within the Episcopal Church.